Multi-agent Adaptive Mechanism Design: Adaptive Mechanism Design

 \end{itemize}

 \end{theorem}

 Theorem \ref{thm: dram upper bound} recovers the $O(\sqrt{T})$ terms typically seen in bandits and online learning literature \cite{lattimore2020bandit}.
 In fact, oracle calls can be further reduced to $O(N\log\log T)$ when $T$ is known.
 In \dram, we use the classical \textit{doubling trick} \cite{cesa2006prediction} from the online learning literature.
 This trick does not require exact knowledge of the number of tasks.
 (Although we need to know the magnitude $\log(T)$ to compute epochwise ambiguity parameter $\eta_k$s.)
-The epoch schedule $\tau_k - \tau_{k-1} = T^{1-2^{-(k-1)}}\tau$ (similar to \cite{cesa2014regret}) maintains the same regret guarantee, while requiring even fewer oracle calls $O(\log\log T)$.
+The epoch schedule $\tau_k - \tau_{k-1} = T^{1-2^{-(k-1)}}\tau$ (similar to \cite{cesa2014regret}) maintains the same regret guarantee up to logarithmic terms, while requiring even fewer oracle calls $O(\log\log T)$.

-\begin{corollary}[Regret upper bound with known $T$] Consider replacing the epoch schedule in Algorithm \ref{alg: dram} with $\tau_k - \tau_{k-1} = T^{1-2^{-(k-1)}}\tau$.
-With probability at least $1-\varepsilon$, the principal simultaneously guarantees truthfulness across all rounds for all agents, and the expected total regret maintains the same upper bound
+\begin{corollary}[Regret upper bound with known $T$] Assume all conditions in Theorem \ref{thm: dram upper bound} holds.
+Replace the epoch schedule in Algorithm \ref{alg: dram} with $\tau_k - \tau_{k-1} = T^{1-2^{-(k-1)}}\tau$, providing $O(\log\log T)$ epochs.
+Then there exists an event with probability at least $1-\varepsilon$, on which the principal simultaneously guarantees feasibility across all rounds for all agents, and the conditional expected total regret is at most